What Is a Tasting Note? A Simple Guide for Wine Beginners

 Do I smell fruit?

-Do I smell oak influence like vanilla or spice?
+Do I smell oak influence, like vanilla or spice?

-Common Aroma Buckets:
+Common Aroma Categories

 Fruit: apple, lemon, cherry, blackberry